gimbal-ai/gimbal/DEVICES.md

     - [If developing with skaffold](#if-developing-with-skaffold)

 <!-- /TOC -->

-This guide shows you how to setup the various devices types that we support.
-You should be able to find the device type you are looking for and just follow the instructions.

-## NUC Cluster (Kubernetes cluster for real devices)

-Will deploy GEMs to each node in the kubernetes cluster.

 ```sh
 # Ensure you set your KUBECONFIG to the right cluster ie
 # export KUBECONFIG=~/nuc_k3s.yaml